tOverney/project_report/sliderust-master/slides.md

 <img src="../pictures/table_064t_float_5050dep.png" width="70%" height="70%">
 </div>

+# Conclusions

+* We can gain space by replacing SFUs
+* Only 16 cores have integer capabilities, so 16 can be replaced
+* New components don't need to be optimized in term of latency

 # What's next

 * Determine what can be removed from a Fermi card for our purpose